 C corporations.
-If you are a C corporation engaged in an active trade or business, you are entitled to a credit equal to 20% of your charitable contributions to a qualified endowment.
-Your contributions do not have to be in the form of a planned gift.
+If you are a C corporation engaged in an active trade or business, you are entitled to a credit equal to 20% of your outright charitable contributions to a qualified endowment.
+If your contributions are in the form of a planned gift ,you are entitled to a credit against your tax liability equal to 40% of the present value of the charitable gift.